GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 Cases: In 2022, we closed 4,765 individual cases affecting 10,502 victims of violence.

 Heather Bellino, Chief Executive Officer, oversees the agency's operations, funding and service delivery.
-Bellino has been with TAP for over 15 years.
+Bellino has been with TAP for over 18 years.

 Denise Margo Moy, Chief Operating Officer, our highest-ranking attorney, fulfills the role of grant compliance and oversight on all cases.
-Moy graduated from UT School of Law and has been with TAP for over 20 years.
+Moy graduated from UT School of Law and has been with TAP for over 23 years.

 Bronwyn Blake, Chief Legal Officer, oversees our legal department.
-Blake graduated from UT School of Law, will serve as Adjunct Professor at UT Law beginning 2021 and has been with TAP for over 15 years.
+Blake graduated from UT School of Law, will serve as Adjunct Professor at UT Law beginning 2021 and has been with TAP for over 18 years.

 Kelly Buskirk, Vice President of Grants, oversees the planning, implementing, and evaluating of our annual grants plans.
-Buskirk has been with TAP for almost 5 years.
+Buskirk has been with TAP for 5 years.

 Amanda Elkanick Oder, Vice President of Advocacy & Outreach, directs all trainings and outreach programs to the public.
 Oder has 15 years of experience working with survivors, including as a Shelter Director and has been with TAP for over 8 years.